RedZapdos123/AttenovaWebsite/API.md

 ---

-## Rate Limiting
+## Rate Limiting:
-- Global limiter: 100 requests per 15 minutes per IP (see server/server.js)
+- Global limiter: 100 requests per 15 minutes per IP (see server/server.js).
-- Exceeding returns 429 Too Many Requests with a generic message
+- Exceeding returns 429 Too Many Requests with a generic message.

-## Network Restrictions (Development)
+## Network Restrictions (Development):
-- collegeNetworkOnly middleware restricts to campus IPs in production configurations; always allows localhost in development
+- collegeNetworkOnly middleware restricts to campus IPs in production configurations; always allows localhost in development.

-## Notes
+## Notes:
 - Field names and flows reflect the current codebase; see CodebaseIndex.md for file responsibilities and model locations.
 - Demo credentials and seed data are defined in server/seedData.js.